 The bank seems to have sponsored no more voyages of this sort.
 In 1825 its charter was amended to remove the fisheries requirement and, following a meeting of the directors “respecting the Susquehanna & whale business,” the ship was sold at auction.5 Still, a connection to the trade was felt decades later when a dramatic whaling scene figured on a popular issue of $5 notes.6 Shortly thereafter the bank became insolvent, lost its charter and closed its doors for good.

-The Commercial Bank of New Jersey remained in operation for more than thirty years, a period that saw many other banks fail.
+The Commercial Bank of New Jersey operated for more than thirty years, in a period that saw many other banks fail.
 William Whitehead began to learn the business as a clerk under his father, and soon, as bank messenger, was charged with carrying bills between Perth Amboy and neighboring towns, and making regular trips to New York City.7 Barely fourteen when the Susquehanna left for southern latitudes, could he not also claim a small part in a much grander adventure?

 Copyright © 2017 Gregory J. Guderian

-Whitehead ascribed his father’s selection to the support of Bruen, the husband of his mother’s sister, in “Childhood and Youth of W. A. Whitehead 1810-1830,” part of a memoir of which a transcription is held by the Florida History Department, Monroe County Public Library, Key West, Florida; page 14 of the transcription contains the reference.
+Whitehead ascribed his father’s selection to the support of Bruen, the husband of his mother’s sister, in “Childhood and Youth of W. A. Whitehead 1810-1830,” part of a memoir of which a transcription is held by the Florida History Department, Monroe County Public Library, Key West, Florida, and by the P. K. Yonge Library of Florida History, George A. Smathers Library, University of Florida; page 14 of the transcription contains the reference.
 The Commercial Bank’s act of incorporation was passed 15 November 1822; it named nine commissioners, including Bruen, and required that its nine directors, to be chosen by shareholders, elect a president and a cashier by majority vote.
 Private and temporary acts.
 Acts of the General Assembly of the State of New-Jersey, at a session begun at Trenton, on the twenty-second day of October, One thousand eight hundred and twenty-two (Trenton 1823) 70-76, esp.
 70-71, 73.

 Private and temporary acts.
 Acts of the General Assembly … 71.